Automating-GIS-processes/FEC/_sources/Day1-Data-types.rst.txt

    two-letter abbreviation for the sample location, ``NU`` is the sample number on that excursion, and ``YR`` is the last two digits of the year in which the sample was collected.
-We can store this ipnformation and some additional information about the samples in Python as follows:
+We can store this information and some additional information about the samples in Python as follows:

    .. code:: python